Uniform & Appearance Guidelines

 - Deliberate association of a personal nature within the past year with persons who use illegal drugs in the presence of the applicant.

-- Use or possession of marijuana during the last three years.
+- Use or possession of marijuana within two (2) years of the application date.

-- Use of an illegal drug or combination of illegal drugs (including anabolic steroids after February 27, 1991), other than marijuana, during the past 10 years.
+- Use of an illegal drug or combination of illegal drugs (including anabolic steroids after February 27, 1991), other than marijuana within five (5) years of the application date.

-- Use of any prescription drug or legally obtainable substance in a manner for which it was not intended within the past three (3) years.
+- Use of any prescription drug or legally obtainable substance in a manner for which it was not intended within two (2) years of the application date.

 - Any applicant who has been disqualified based on the findings of a background investigation may not reapply for 12 months from the date of notification of disqualification.